d4weed/gfw-article/blog.md

 Why yes, I managed to write a whole post about maps and WebGL, in 2017, without even mentioning Mapbox.
 Mapbox basically brought vector tiles and GPU accelerated maps to the wide mapping community (including non tech).
 They host OSM-based or custom data vector tiles, that are delivered through a JS client (<a href="https://github.com/mapbox/mapbox-gl-js">Mapbox GL JS</a>) or native clients for mobile.
 The "holistic" approach of the map stack allows for stunning maps, with smooth transitions, client-side restyling, multilingual labels, etc, all rendered by the GPU, usually at a good solid 60 fps for regular use cases.

 One reason we went with a different approach is primarily that using Google Maps was an initial requirement, which virtually barred Mapbox from our options from the start.
-Add to that a completely custom GIS pipeline not designed from the start to produce vector tiles in formats compatible with Mapbox GL JS (it would likely be PBF tiles in our case).
+Add to that a completely custom GIS pipeline not designed from the start to produce vector tiles in formats compatible with Mapbox GL JS (it would likely be PBF in our case).

 But in hindsight, using a completely different stack was an interesting journey, and &lt;insert self praise here&gt;.